-From 1st February to 30th May 2020 Braintree Museum will host a special exhibition celebrating the legacy of the Courtauld family and textile company in Essex and further afield.
-The exhibition includes objects relating to a host of fascinating family members, including a suffragette poster by Catherine Courtauld and a flag taken to the Arctic by Augustin Courtauld, Samuel Courtauld’s art collection is represented by four rare woodblock prints by Paul Gauguin, bought in 1924 and donated to the Courtauld Gallery on his death.
-These prints are a rare example to see the innovative and unusual techniques employed by this significant post-impressionist artist.
+In February 2020 Braintree Museum opened a special exhibition celebrating the legacy of the Courtauld family and textile company in Essex and further afield.
+The exhibition included objects relating to a host of fascinating family members, including a suffragette poster by Catherine Courtauld and a flag taken to the Arctic by Augustin Courtauld, Samuel Courtauld’s art collection was represented by four rare woodblock prints by Paul Gauguin, bought in 1924 and donated to the Courtauld Gallery on his death.
+These prints offered a rare opportunity to see the innovative and unusual techniques employed by this significant post-impressionist artist.

-Courtaulds: Innovation, Origins, Family also features objects and displays relating to the history of the textile company and a highlight of the exhibition is the chance to hear the memories of former employees of Courtaulds Ltd, carefully collected and edited by local volunteers.
+Courtaulds: Innovation, Origins, Family also featured objects and displays relating to the history of the textile company and a highlight of the exhibition was the chance to hear the memories of former employees of Courtaulds Ltd, carefully collected and edited by local volunteers.

 The exhibition text and objects are available to view on the Braintree Museum website: https://www.braintreemuseum.co.uk/exhibitions/